droglenc/NCHighways/Syllabus-Current.md

 ----

 ## Grading
-Your grade in this course will be based on your in-class engagement, in-class assignments, outside-of-class assignments, and a final reflection paper which weill be combined according to the following weights:
+Your grade in this course will be based on your in-class engagement, in-class assignments, outside-of-class assignments, and a final reflection paper which will be combined according to the following weights:

 <table class="tg" width="90%">
 <tr><td width="16%">Item</td>